 Tokyo is the world’s largest city and Japan’s capital.
 Experience the center of Japanese pop culture and surround yourself with an exciting city filled with brightly-lit signs and skyscrapers.
 Enjoy Tokyo’s famous cuisine with delicious sushi, noodles, and fresh seafood.
 Visit the museums and street festivals of Tokyo as you experience Japanese culture.

-Waseda University is a prestigious university, with alumni who have gone on to become CEO's, chairmen or presidents of companies like Honda, Nintendo, Mitsubishi and Sony.
+Ranked as Japan's top private university in 2018, Waseda University has alumni who have gone on to become CEO's, chairmen or presidents of companies like Honda, Nintendo, Mitsubishi and Sony.
 Waseda University houses one of the oldest libraries in Japan.
 You can take advantage of Waseda University’s location with its campus in the heart of downtown Tokyo.

 Waseda University offers a wide range of courses for undergraduate students.
 Through Waseda University’s exchange program, you can comprehensively study the Japanese language through various courses provided in different levels and themes at Waseda University’s Center for Japanese Language.
 The Japanese courses (Intensive Japanese, Japanese Theme Subject, and Open Lecture) are divided into eight different levels.